syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 ![](/js/Diagram/Interaction_images/Interaction_img5.png)

-The diagram client side event [rotationChange](/api/js/ejdiagram#events:rotationchange "rotationChange") gets triggered when the diagram elements are rotated.
+* When the diagram elements are rotated, the [rotationChange](/api/js/ejdiagram#events:rotationchange "rotationChange") event gets triggered.

 ## Connection editing

 * Each segment of a selected connector is editable with some specific handles/thumbs.

+* When a connector segment is edited, the [segmentChange](/api/js/ejdiagram#events:segmentchange "segmentChange") event gets triggered.

 ### End point handles